mgutz/dat/README.md

 ### Local Interpolation

+TL;DR: Interpolation avoids prepared statements and argument processing.

 __Interpolation is DISABLED by default.
 Set `dat.EnableInterpolation = true`
 to enable.__

 `dat` can interpolate locally using a built-in escape function to inline query arguments.
 What is interpolation?
-An interpolated statement has all arguments inlined and this is what would be sent to the database
+An interpolated statement has all arguments inlined and (usualy) a single SQL statement is sent to the DB:

 ```
 "INSERT INTO (a, b, c, d) VALUES (1, 2, 3, 4)"
 ```

-Non-interpolated statements use prepared statements underneath and would send statements with arguments to the database like this
+Non-interpolated statements use prepared statements underneath and send statements with arguments to the DB:

 ```
 "INSERT INTO (a, b, c, d) VALUES ($1, $2, $3, $4)",